Wednesday 16th April 2025,

 Ovals are a timeless classic in gemstone cutting.
 They offer the elegance of round shapes but with a more elongated design.

 You can easily cut oval shapes using a lapidary saw by starting with precise oval templates or rough sketches on your slabs.
-Once the basic shape is cut, further refining and polishing can help you achieve a perfect oval finish.
+Further refining and polishing can help you achieve a perfect oval finish after the basic shape is cut.

 6. Slices